joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 Overall, this was the best setup we’ve ever had.

 On night four, I got sick and had to stay at the hotel.
 Thankfully, Meg took my laptops to Nick.
-I FaceTimed him through the setup, and he was able to run the stream while I assisted remotely with some audio tweaks.
+I FaceTimed him to walk through the setup, and he was able to run the stream while I assisted remotely with some audio tweaks.

 ![Running stream audio remotely from the hotel](HotelMixing.jpeg "Mixing with Pro Tools remotely and monitoring the stream")